Bacquerie/notes/cs188/index.md

 This page concentrates information about:

-- **Assignments**, which are written exercises, homework, worksheets that I used to reinforce my understanding of the material
+- **Exercises**, which are written exercises, homework, worksheets that I used to reinforce my understanding of the material

 - **Notes**, which present my understanding of the topics.
 As such, these notes might be inaccurate